outdoor trinidad logo.gif (5127 bytes)

 Toco

-Visit a historical site, Sea bathing, Visit a museum, Surfing, Fishing, Camping, Bicycling, Birdwatching
+Visit a historical site, Sea bathing, Visit a museum, Surfing, Fishing, Camping, Bicycling, Birdwatching, see turtles

 Once you have a car it is easy to combine visits to Grande Riviere, Matelot and Cumana into your stay in Toco